scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 Biomolecular crystallography involves the determination of the molecular structure of proteins and nucleic acids and their complexes by using X-rays, neutrons, or electrons.
 The molecular structure determines the protein's biological function, so the experimentally determined structures provide valuable insights vital for understanding biology and developing new therapies in medicine.
-The recent *resolution revolution* in cryo-electron microscropy (cryo-EM) :cite:`Kuehlbrandt14` and the breakthrough in protein structure prediction with neural networks now provide complementary sources of insights into biomolecular structure :cite:`Jumper21`, :cite:`Mirdita22`, :cite:`Chowdhury2022`.
+The recent *resolution revolution* in cryo-electron microscopy (cryo-EM) :cite:`Kuehlbrandt14` and the breakthrough in protein structure prediction with neural networks now provide complementary sources of insights into biomolecular structure :cite:`Jumper21`, :cite:`Mirdita22`, :cite:`Chowdhury2022`.
 However, the crystallographic approach continues to play a vital role because it still supplies the most precise structures, :cite:`Foerster19`.

 About half of the crystal structures of protein molecules are refined with the program *Phenix* :cite:`Liebschner19`.